agnes6000/natural-cycles-code-test/README.md

 Navigate to `http://localhost:4200/`
 Run `ng test` to execute the unit tests

-Some improvements that could be done
+Some further improvements that could be done

 - add more unit tests
 - add a some e2e
 - update theme to set colors, instead of doing so in the css files

+Known issues
+There are a few issues with rescaling the window.
+Going from a large screen size to a small screen size, with a long text input, makes the text overflow.